CSCfi/scalable-python/Doc/using/cmdline.rst

    one option, the action for the last matching option is performed.
 Invalid :option:`-W` options are ignored (though, a warning message is printed about invalid options when the first warning is issued).

+   Starting from Python 2.7, :exc:`DeprecationWarning` and its descendants are ignored by default.
+The :option:`!-Wd` option can be used to re-enable them.

    Warnings can also be controlled from within a Python program using the :mod:`warnings` module.